mark-archer/hostlang/README.md

 ##### Code Structure / Lists
 	;;; Host code is interpreted as lists (like Lisp) ;;;
     ; spaces are used to separate items in a list
-    ; parenthesis are used to start and end lists
+    ; parentheses are used to start and end lists
     (1 2 3)    ; this is a list with 3 numbers

     ;;; Host also has an alternate syntax for specifying lists ;;;

-    ; if parenthesis are omitted, newlines are used to start and end lists
+    ; if parentheses are omitted, newlines are used to start and end lists
     1 2 3      ; this is a list with 3 numbers

-    ; when parenthesis are omitted tabs can be used to indicate sublists 1 2
+    ; when parentheses are omitted tabs can be used to indicate sublists 1 2
         3 4
         5 6